Event Bus

 event_bus.subscribe(EventType.Account_Deleted, handle_account_deleted)

-In our main file, we'll also import the other file we just wrote.
+file we just wrote.
 This will evaluate it, and add the new event to the bus, as well as handle the subscriptions.
-We'll then import the same event_bus and emit those events:
+We'll then import the same event_bus

 import other : "nested/other"